All Voices Bloggers

 Raymond is Managing Principal of Sustainable Technologies Group LLC , which is headquartered in Washington, D.C., with offices in Cleveland and Los Angeles, and provides consulting services in audiovisual, acoustics, lighting, theater technical, IT and intelligent building technology for the performing and cultural arts, healthcare, higher education and corporate markets.
 He is involved with the InfoComm Green AV Task Force and is co-author of the Sustainable Technology Environments Program (STEP™) rating system.
 Raymond currently is Co-Chair of the STEP Foundation’s Technical Task Force and serves as the InfoComm liaison to the United States Institute for Theater Technology (USITT).
 He frequently lectures at major universities and industry conferences on theater technology and sustainability, and is adjunct faculty at Cuyahoga Community College Center for Creative Arts.

-Brad is an InfoComm University instructor and president of Twin Star Consulting, an organizational excellence and program management consulting company serving multiple industries worldwide.
+Brad is an InfoComm University instructor, founding partner of Navigate Management Consulting, and president of Twin Star Consulting, an organizational excellence and program management consulting company serving multiple industries worldwide.
 He leads project management audit teams for commercial and government clients, and he consults with a wide variety of customers on project and quality management implementation issues.
 Brad holds the Project Management Professional (PMP) designation from the Project Management Institute (PMI) and is one of PMI’s and InfoComm’s highest-rated instructors.

 Mark is Cinema Marketing Manager for QSC Audio Products.
 He began his career as an audio engineer and AV systems designer and installer.
 Mark has worked in executive-level marketing positions for several major equipment manufacturers.
 He entered the publishing industry in 2002, and has been editor-in-chief for three major AV industry trade publications including Sound & Video Contractor, Pro AV and AV Technology.
 Mark has written hundreds of articles for industry trade and technical journals.
 He holds degrees in psychology and business and is an adjunct instructor for InfoComm International.